Paleo Collagen Mini Muffins make the perfect bite-size snack. They’re gut-healthy, grain-free, and make a great snack or breakfast.

 And as far as breakfast, I felt infinite gratitude for the paleo collagen mini muffins I’d made the day before (no macaroni for me).
 They came in at just the right time and saved me from having to think about making breakfast.
 And not only that, but they were seriously delicious.
 Even better than on the first day.

-These little guys make an ideal snack or breakfast and aside from one tbsp of maple syrup, are sweetened only by one banana.
+These little muffins make an ideal snack or breakfast and aside from one tbsp of maple syrup, are sweetened only by one banana.
 It’s the perfect little bite for when you want something sweet, whether you’ve had too much wine or not.

 Tips for making delicious collagen mini muffins 3 ways

-Collagen helps to improve gut health, digestion, visibly improves skin and nail health, reduces inflammation and helps to support healthy joints.
-And when it’s baked in mini, bite size muffins, how could you go wrong?
+Collagen helps to improve gut health, digestion, visibly improves skin and nail health, reduces inflammation, and helps to support healthy joints.
+And when it’s baked in mini, bite-size muffins, how could you go wrong?

 Do you have to use collagen?

 Most certainly not.
-There have been times when I’ve been out (gasp – it happens) and have made the muffins without collagen and they taste delicious – you’re just not going to get that extra dose of gut healthy goodness from them.
-But they’re still going to be grain and gluten free and most importantly easy on the gut.
+There have been times when I’ve been out (gasp – it happens) and have made the muffins without collagen and they taste delicious – you’re just not going to get that extra dose of gut-healthy goodness from them.
+But they’re still going to be grain and gluten-free and most importantly easy on the gut.

-Why mini muffins 3 ways
+Mini muffins 3 ways

-And if for some reason you don’t like these options (hey, I don’t judge), you can forgo them all and stick with plain muffins, which will be just as moist and delicious!
+If for some reason you don’t like these options (hey, I don’t judge), you can forgo them all and stick with plain muffins, which will be just as moist and delicious!

 If you don’t like maple syrup